The Unfaithful Servant: Lyrics and music

 The lyrics of "The Unfaithful Servant" concern a servant who offended the mistress of the house and is being sent away.
 The singer offers sympathy to the servant.
 The identity of the singer is ambiguous.
 According to Jason Schneider, the singer is a "conscientious friend coming to the aid" of the former servant but according to Nick DeRiso it could be a "master bidding goodbye to his hand maiden after an embarrassing affair is revealed."
 As with other songs on The Band, the characters seems to be from the Southern United States.
 Music critic Barney Hoskyns described the setting as a Southern household from a Tennessee Williams play.
 David Hatch and Stephen Millward describe the prevailing emotion as being one of "regret rather than incrimination."
 Robertson stated in 1971 that "To write a song about this kind of thing is not really a very righteous thing to do, because we're at the point now where there should be no differences between people.
 Everybody is now so interested in being the same, so I was kinda playing a game in writing this song."

 According to The Band FAQ author Peter Aaron, the song uses an "odd, descending chord progression" that is more like jazz than the Band's other music.
 Hoskyns similarly acknowledges that the song is unlike most rock 'n' roll.
 Jazz critic Ralph J. Gleason stated that the song sounds like could have been written by jazz pianist Bill Evans.
 Aaron also states that the song may have been influenced by England's ballad tradition.

 Bassist Rick Danko sings the lead vocal, which Hoskyns praises for its "mixture of bashfulness and regret."
 DeRiso says it is "as observant, and maybe more interesting" than Danko's vocal performance on "It Makes No Difference," which is often regarded as Danko's best.
 The instrumentation starts with Robertson on acoustic guitar, Levon Helm on drums and Richard Manuel on piano.
-DeRiso argues that Manuel's piano and Robertson's guitar work in opposition to each other, with Manuel's piano part sounding "ruminitive" and Robertson's guitar sounding like it is "determined" with a sense of duty, and that this opposition adds to the complexity of the song.
+DeRiso argues that Manuel's piano and Robertson's guitar work in opposition to each other, with Manuel's piano part sounding "ruminative" and Robertson's guitar sounding like it is "determined" with a sense of duty, and that this opposition adds to the complexity of the song.
 During the second verse, Garth Hudson adds his soprano saxophone and producer John Simon kicks in on tuba, and DeRiso describes their effect as enriching the song's emotion "by a series of mournful moans."
 The song is unusual for the Band in that it contains two instrumental solos, a guitar solo by Robertson and a saxophone solo by Hudson, both of which Aaron describes as "tender."